johnmungandiall/english-conversation/plan.md

 This plan outlines the steps to generate HTML conversation files for all 200 topics listed in `topics.txt`.
 The topics are categorized into 4 sections: Daily Life & Routine (50 topics), Education & Study (50 topics), Travel & Directions (50 topics), and Shopping & Money (50 topics).

 ## Current Progress
-- Completed: 3 topics (Morning Routine, Going to School, At the Library)
+- Completed: 0 topics
-- Remaining: 197 topics
+- Remaining: 200 topics

 ## Steps
 1. **Extract Topics**: Parse `topics.txt` to get the list of topics.